 Sales Pitch Example

-Let me share with you the sales pitch for Vengreso.
+Let me share with you the effective sales pitch script for Vengreso.
 Notice how I begin with the problem, move onto the solution we offer and then talk about the results our clients obtain:

 Two problems that every sales leader wakes up to are: